 Click HERE for the Tech Website

 Every fall, the Lakeridge High School Performing Arts Department produces a large scale musical.
 Performances are typically the first two weekends in November.
 Specific days depend on the school's calendar that year.
-Rehearsals are after school Monday thru Friday from 3pm-5:30pm with rehearsals running later as opening night nears.
+Rehearsals are after school Monday thru Friday from 3:45-6:15pm with rehearsals running later as opening night nears.
 Musicals chosen usually reflect societal themes happening at that time and provide great learning experiences for the students.
 Students learn the value of hard work, dedication, responsibility and team work to put together a large scale musical.
+The musical is open for all grade levels to participate.
 For the current show playing at LHS, click on the "Current Show" link at the top of this page.

 In May, LHS 2nd Stage (see below) produces a smaller scale show in the Black Box Theatre traditionally called the Freshmen/Sophomore Play.
 Production dates are typically either the second or third weekend in May.
 Specific dates depend on the school calendar that year.
 The Spring Play is a student directed production specifically designed for current freshmen and sophomores to perform with the production team consisting of upperclassmen.
 Upperclassmen interested in directing the Spring Play submit proposals the preceding fall to be considered, and, once chosen, the directors enroll in an independent study with the instructor, developing the play from all production aspects under the advisement of the instructor.
 This ultimately gives the student directors a much more well-rounded perspective of theatre.
 For the current show, click on the "Current Show" link at the top of the page.